Alternatives to social media marketing: a proven approach that actually works

 Social media had never been a strong source of enquiries for me.
 It demanded so much time and energy, but the return on investment just wasn’t there.

 And if I’m honest, I never liked the way it made me feel.
-Constantly pushing, constantly performing, constantly at the mercy of an algorithm, goes deeply against my ethical small business philosophy.
+Constantly pushing and performing – at the mercy of an algorithm – goes deeply against my ethical small business philosophy.

 I was definitely looking for a non-social media marketing approach.